tgum/h4x_langjam/Docs/library.md

 Modules are just python files with an `exports` dictionary which will be merged with the top scope.
 Each key is the name of the variable and its value is an instance of the classes in `h4x.datatypes`.

+Mecause it uses python importing it doesnt work if you try to import say numpy or sys

 ### creating a module 101
 Let's make a module called `foo` with a function `foo:bar` which prints baz.